toolsforexperiments/instrumentserver/msmtProtocol.md

 ### Notice and suggestions:
 * Always remember to refresh the current instrument status after control instrument by touching the physical device.
+    * RK: This is tricky with USB instruments, especially.
+Will we have to do periodic parameter.get() calls to make sure everything is in synch?
+    For all of the parameters in an instrument, that is a lot of commands if you want it up to date within 100ms